 Confused Commuter,

-Let’s walk through three simple steps to help you regain control under stress.
+Let’s walk through the three steps to regain control when stress hits.

 1. Acknowledge — Name What’s Happening Inside You

 Your first job isn’t to control the other person — it’s to control yourself.
-When adrenaline floods your system, your body enters what psychology calls the fight, flight, freeze, or fawn response.
-Recognizing which one is rising in you helps prevent it from taking over.
+When adrenaline floods your system, your prefrontal cortex (the logic center) dims.
+To bring it back online, you must name the experience.

 2. Evaluate for Options — Awareness Creates Control